 This gets confusing as something like Bovril is not allowed as it includes beef stock, but you’re ok to bring in Marmite as it’s a vegan product.

-You’re allowed to bring a limited quantity of fruit and vegetables for personal consumption, as well as bringing eggs, egg products and honey into Spain from a non-EU country.
+You’re allowed to bring a limited quantity of eggs, egg products and honey into Spain from a non-EU country.
 These items are limited to 2kg per traveller.

-However, you cannot bring fresh fruit, vegetables, or cut flowers, or even cartons of orange juice.
+However, you cannot bring fresh fruits and vegetables or cut flowers (without a phytosanitary certificate), or even cartons of orange juice.
+No phytosanitary certificate is needed for pineapple, banana, coconut, durian and dates.

 Fish or fish products are also allowed but quantities are restricted to 20kg or 1 fish (whichever weighs more).